JHshin6688/Raster_Scanned_Face_Recognition/README.md

 The fisherface method consists of two phases.

 First, we project the image set to a lower dimensional space, which is basically a PCA step.
-This ensures that that the resulting 𝑆𝑤is nonsingular.
+This ensures that that the resulting 𝑆𝑤 is nonsingular.

 Then, we apply FLD to derive the optimal feature space.
 Using this feature space and k-neighbors classifier, we classified our test face images.